Travel Tales from Argentina and South America

 Travel Argentina?
 Where is it?
 What is the weather like?
 So many questions about this gorgeous Latin American country find their answers today in this article.
-Destinations, currency, means of transport, and cultural milestones, are all for you to get ready and enjoy your trip to Argentina.
+Destinations, currency, means of transport, and cultural milestones, are all for you to get ready and enjoy your Argentina trip.

 Not many people know that Argentina is in South America.
-In fact, Argentina is one of the southernmost countries on the continent.
-To make a real picture of its location, let’s say it is bordering Chile, Bolivia, Perú, Paraguay, Uruguay, and Brazil.
-If you try to look at Argentina on a world map, you’ll notice that a vast part of Argentina is even more southern from the equator than Southern África.
+Argentina is one of the southernmost countries on the continent.
+To make a real picture of its location, let’s say:

 Argentina is a long and large country.
 It features an extensive coastline, but also the Andes Mountain Range, and tons of lakes.
 Its capital is Buenos Aires built at the Río de la Plata.
 This river, often confused with the sea, is the natural border between Argentina and Uruguay.
 And one of the widest rivers in the world.